5 Ways to set professional boundaries with control freaks

-I’ve never been the kind of worker who delivers mediocre work, but I can see why people get to that point.
 When you’re made to feel like a jerk-for-hire by someone without an ounce of creativity, it’s hard not to take it personally.

 But in these cases, maturity has taught me to emotionally disengage from the project immediately.
 There are probably factors involved that you will never know.
 Just do the work, collect the money, and devote your energy to more worthwhile projects or ideas.